What apprentices will learn

 Before going forward for end point assessment, you must have:

-The employer must be content that the apprentice is working at or above the occupational standard.
+- Employer is satisfied the apprentice is consistently working at or above the level of the occupational standard.

-- Apprentices must submit a portfolio of evidence to underpin the professional discussion
+- Apprentices must submit a portfolio of evidence.
+The portfolio will not be directly assessed but will underpin the professional discussion.

 End Point Assessment